Your landlord is responsible for most repairs in your council or housing association home.

 - secure windows and doors

-If your home has a gas heating system, your landlord must ensure that it is safe to use.
+If your home has a gas supply, your landlord must arrange annual gas safety checks.

 From 20 March 2019 landlords must make sure a property is fit to live in, but not all tenancies are covered immediately.